 Update – Dec.
 12, 2010 – recently we’ve uploaded a gallery of many metal and flat roofs that we’ve installed in Massachusetts, Connecticut and Rhode Island – see the roofing jobs gallery.
 All roofs mentioned below are listed on the roof gallery page, with references to job profiles, and before / after pictures.

-Before we go into job reviews, here are a few additional articles you may find useful, when choosing a roof product for your home and a roofing contractor to install it:
+Before we go into job reviews, here are a few additional articles you may find useful, when choosing a roof product for your home and a contractor to install it:

 Roofs we installed in Massachusetts: